pytest-dev/pytest-django/docs/database.rst

 This fixture allows modifying `django.conf.settings.DATABASES` just before the databases are configured.

-The default implementation of this fixture adds a suffix to the database name when the tests are run via pytest-xdist.

 If you need to customize the location of your test database, this is the fixture you want to override.

+The default implementation of this fixture requests the :fixture:`django_db_modify_db_settings_xdist_suffix` to provide compatibility with pytest-xdist.

 This fixture is by default requested from :fixture:`django_db_setup`.

+django_db_modify_db_settings_xdist_suffix
+"""""""""""""""""""""""""""""""""""""""""

+.. fixture:: django_db_modify_db_settings_xdist_suffix

+Requesting this fixture will add a suffix to the database name when the tests are run via pytest-xdist.

+This fixture is by default requsted from :fixture:`django_db_modify_db_settings_xdist_suffix`.

 django_db_use_migrations
 """"""""""""""""""""""""